-But what are the best state capitals to live in?
-Or the worst?
-And does living in a state capital necessarily mean a higher quality of life?
+If you’re considering a move to a state capital, you might want to ask yourself the following questions: What are the best state capitals to live in?
+What are the worst?
+Does living in a state capital necessarily mean a higher quality of life?
 To answer those questions, GOBankingRates conducted a study to rank the 50 state capitals from best to worst.
-Some of the findings include:

 Best State Capitals

 GOBankingRates analyzed all 50 state capitals using the following criteria:

 - Violent crime rate and property crime rate per 1,000 residents

 - Unemployment rate of the population between ages 20 and 64, plus the percentage of the population living below the poverty line

 The factors were scored, summed up and then ranked from best to worst for each state capital.

 The best state capitals all share a few characteristics, including a solid median household income, low poverty and unemployment rates, a low cost of necessities, affordable homes and a good grade for school districts.

 A low median household income of less than $46,000 per year is one of the biggest blows to Montgomery’s ranking.
 That income, however, doesn’t have to stretch too far in terms of housing costs.
 Alabama’s capital has a median home value of just $95,195, making it one of only a handful of state capitals with home values below six figures.

 The annual grocery cost in Oklahoma City is below $4,500, making it one of the cheaper cities for shopping.
 However, the total cost of necessities is on the pricier end at $19,600 a year.